Ellery Hanley: Coaching career

-In 1994 following Mal Reilly's decision to step down as both Great Britain and Halifax coach to become coach of Australian club the Newcastle Knights, Hanley was appointed coach of the Great Britain Lions during the Ashes series against Australia during the 1994 Kangaroo tour of Great Britain and France.
+In 1994, following Mal Reilly's decision to step down as both Great Britain and Halifax coach to become coach of Australian club the Newcastle Knights, Hanley was appointed coach of the Great Britain Lions during the Ashes series against Australia during the 1994 Kangaroo tour of Great Britain and France.
 His appointment meant he had become the first black person to coach or manage a major national team in Great Britain.
 After a 12-man Lions team pulled off a gutsy 8–4 win in the first test at Wembley (following the first half send-off of captain Shaun Edwards for a high tackle), they lost the series when Australia won the second test 34–8 at Old Trafford, and 23–4 at Elland Road in Leeds.

 The 1994 Ashes series would prove to be Hanley's only time as Great Britain coach.
 For the 1995 Rugby League World Cup held in England and Wales, Great Britain was not playing, with England and Wales competing instead.
 Also, Hanley had signed with the Australian Rugby League during the Super League war which began in 1995 while the RFL were aligned with the Super League.

 In 1999, he was appointed as the coach of St. Helens as the successor to Shaun McRae.
 In his first season as coach, he led St. Helens to the 1999 Super League Grand Final.
 His side defeated the Bradford Bulls, the club he began his professional playing career at, by 8–6 in October of that year.
 Whilst he harboured a strong desire to win, he could appear aloof and had several acrimonious disagreements with the St. Helens board of directors, which led to his suspension and eventual sacking as the manager of St Helens in 2000.
 Ian Millward was appointed as his successor.

 He switched to rugby union coaching and took up posts with Bristol Rugby, and in the England national set-up.
 He also got involved in the sport of squash before returning to rugby league as a coaching consultant with Castleford Tigers in 2004.
 He worked with Cas for just two months before leaving.

 On 14 December 2007 Hanley was unveiled as the coach of National League Two Club Doncaster.
-He resigned from that rôle on 28 September 2008, following Doncaster's successful promotion play-off campaign.
+He resigned from that role on 28 September 2008, following Doncaster's successful promotion play-off campaign.

 In a return to coaching after a 14-year gap, Hanley was named, in March 2022 as head coach of the Combined Nations All Stars for their 2022 match against England.